ROCm/rocm-install-on-windows/docs/install/install.rst

 Install HIP SDK
 *******************************************************************

 To install the HIP SDK on Windows, use the :ref:`hip-install-quick` or the instructions in :ref:`hip-cli-install`.
-See :ref:`system-requirements-win` for more information on the required environment.
+See :ref:`system-requirements-win` for more information about the required environment.

 .. _hip-install-quick: